-15In the baseline, we use the CPI for nondurables for consumption and the CPI for total expenditures for income.
-In row 4, we use item specific CPI indices for the different categories of expenditures that constitute nondurable consumption.
+15 In the baseline, we use the CPI for non-durables for consumption and the CPI for total expenditures for income.
+In row 4, we use item specific CPI indices for the different categories of expenditures that constitute non-durable consumption.
 In row 5, we use the CPI for total expenditures for consumption as well as for income.

-16Precautionary saving is closely related to liquidity constraints, both theoretically and empirically (Carroll 2001).
-Gourinchas and Parker (2001) non-parametrically estimate the consumption policy rule and find that consumption does not respond to cash-on-hand, for consumers with liquid wealth above a certain level \tilde{A} which would be in line with the permanent income hypothesis.
-If wealth is below \tilde{A} , the marginal propensity to consume out of extra cash-on-hand is close to one.
+16 Precautionary saving is closely related to liquidity constraints, both theoretically and empirically (Carroll, 2001).
+Gourinchas and Parker (2001) non-parametrically estimate the consumption policy rule and find that consumption does not respond to cash-on-hand, for consumers with liquid wealth above a certain level \tilde{A} which would be in line with the PIH.
+If wealth is below \tilde{A} , the marginal propensity to consume out of extra cash-on-hand is close to 1.